Medically Reviewed By:Nidra Sidhu, M.D. Integrative Medicine

-When most people think of indica vs. sativa, they think indica equals couchlock and sativa means energy.
-This isn’t always the case, especially as everyone’s body chemistry is different.
-Some indicas may be uplifting for some while some sativa strains may cause anxiety.
+When most people think of indica vs. sativa, they think indica plants equal couchlock and sativa means support.
+This isn’t always the case, especially as everyone’s body chemistry is different and will respond differently to different product.
+Some indica plants may be uplifting for some while some sativa strains tend to cause stress.

 If you’re ready to learn more about indica vs. sativa effects, keep reading.

-The terms indica and sativa are used to describe the different types of cannabis plant, along with cannabis ruderalis (which we’ll talk about a little later).
+The terms indica and sativa plants are used to describe the different types of cannabis plants, along with cannabis plant ruderalis (which we’ll talk about a little later).
 The hemp plant is traditionally found in different parts of Europe and Central Asia.
 There were geographical barriers like the Himalyan Mountains that allowed for two different populations of the hemp plant to flourish — indica vs. sativa.

 Many different parts of the hemp plant offer benefits and experiences for the body, primarily when they work together to create the Entourage Effect.
 Indica vs. Sativa effects varies based on these different hemp compounds that we’ll get into below.

-The cannabinoid profile is really where it’s at to determine how a strain might affect the body.
+The cannabinoid profile is really where it’s at to determine how a strain and chemical compounds might affect the body.
 Which is better: Indica vs. Sativa for pain?
 It depends on this cannabinoid profile and the terpenes that might be beneficial for interacting with the different pain receptors in the body.

 The most popular of the different hemp plant compounds include:

-If you’re consuming cannabidiol, delta-8, or delta-9 THC, you may be wondering how long does delta-8 stay in your system?
-You can read the linked article to learn more about how long delta-8 stays in your system, and it all comes down to the factors listed above, like body chemistry and the amount taken.
+If you’re consuming cannabidiol, delta 8, delta 10, or delta 9 THC, you may be wondering how long does delta 8 stay in your system?
+You can read the linked article to learn more about how long delta 8 stays in your system, and it all comes down to the factors listed above, like body chemistry and the amount taken.

-Different terpenes are believed to produce different effects — some offering relaxation and others promoting clarity of mind.
-Some popular cannabis terpenes include:
+Different terpenes are believed to produce different effects — some offering relaxation and others promoting clarity.
+Some popular cannabis strains terpenes include:

-Many of these are believed to have antioxidant properties, help manage stress or anxiety, assist with managing pain, and so much more.
+Many of these are believed to have supporting properties.
 More studies are needed to understand how these terpenes interact with other cannabinoids in the body to create the Entourage Effect.
 The terpenes may act one way on their own and then shift their functions as they start to mingle with other hemp compounds.

 The list is too long to explain all of the terpenes found in the hemp plant — over 150!
 And the terpenes naturally occurring in the plant are a significant reason why you should consume broad-spectrum or full-spectrum hemp products — because those types of extracts will contain all of these beneficial terpenes rather than filtering them out during extraction.

-Now let’s look at Indica vs. Sativa for pain, common delivery methods, and the different ways you can consume this product.
+Now let’s look at Indica and Sativa for pain, common delivery methods, and the different ways you can consume this product.

-There are plenty of ways to consume delta-8, so there are no excuses for not trying it out if you really want to.
-What is delta-8, exactly?
+There are plenty of ways to consume delta 8 THC, so there are no excuses for not trying it out if you really want to.
+What is delta 8, exactly?
 We touched on it earlier.
-Delta-8 tetrahydrocannabinol is a type of THC that is both psychoactive and legal in most states.
-It occurs naturally in small amounts in the hemp plant, and so many premium producers of delta-8 create it through a complex process called oxidation that converts delta-9 THC and cannabidiol into delta-8.
+Delta 8 tetrahydrocannabinol is a type of THC that is both psychoactive and legal in most states.
+It occurs naturally in small amounts in the hemp plant, and so many premium producers of delta 8 create it through a complex process called oxidation that converts delta 9 THC and cannabidiol into delta 8.

-If you’re looking to purchase delta-8 (or any hemp-related products), it’s helpful to understand what each delivery method offers.
+If you’re looking to buy delta 8 online (or any hemp-related products), it’s helpful to understand what each delivery method offers.
 Below you’ll find the four most common delivery methods for using this powerful plant.